-The department of Metallurgy and Mineral Processing has expertise in many metallurgical disciplines.
+The Department of Metallurgical Engineering has expertise in many metallurgical disciplines.
 These include –Mineral Processing, Extractive Metallurgy, Physical Metallurgy and Chemical Metallurgy.
-The Metallurgical Engineer Degree programmes promote the development of a holistic systems approach to metallurgy where technical knowledge and skills are complimented by a sound appreciation of the life cycle processes involved in metallurgy and an awareness of the ethical, safety, environmental, economic and social considerations involved in practising as a professional metallurgical engineer.
+The Metallurgical Engineering Degree programmes promote the development of a holistic systems approach to metallurgy where technical knowledge and skills are complimented by a sound appreciation of the life cycle processes involved in metallurgy and an awareness of the ethical, safety, environmental, economic and social considerations involved in practising as a professional metallurgical engineer.
 Our degree provides pathways into rewarding careers and our graduates have found employment in a wide range of industries and organisations.

 Mineral Processing Pilot Plant

 The pilot plant is equipped and designed to meet the needs of mining and exploration companies that wish to examine a range of processing options to further develop their deposits.